phoenixperry/hku_python/labs/lab_03.md

 Both groups: compile a python file from the command line! :)

-Still have some time? check out writing files in Python http://learnpythonthehardway.org/book/ex16.html
+Still have some time?
+Check out writing files in Python http://learnpythonthehardway.org/book/ex16.html